masonwu1762/kubernetes-the-hard-way/docs/06-data-encryption-keys.md

 In this lab you will generate an encryption key and an [encryption config](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#understanding-the-encryption-at-rest-configuration) suitable for encrypting Kubernetes Secrets.

+In our case we do it on the `deploy node`.

 ## The Encryption Key

 Generate an encryption key: